 The Senior Center’s mission is to contribute to the physical, intellectual and emotional well-being of senior citizens, while allowing participants to maximize their independence.
 The Couris’ original goal was to generate enough interest in the programs and activities available to create a membership list of about 500.
 Whether it is because of the location, the beautifully renovated interiors, the variety of classes and amusements, or the wonderful people who gather each day, the Senior Center sustains a membership of roughly 2,000 seniors who come throughout the entire Greater Bangor Region to enjoy what the Couris created.

 For seniors in the Greater Bangor Region, “Hammond Street” is the place to meet.
-Hammond Street Senior Center is the only all-inclusive place where women and men exclusively age 60 and older (55 if partnered with someone 60+) can go to have fun, learn something new, exercise with friends, apply their talents, share their expertise and enjoy a beautiful space that is shaped by and caters to their specific interests.
+Hammond Street Senior Center is the only all-inclusive place where women and men exclusively age 55 and older can go to have fun, learn something new, exercise with friends, apply their talents, share their expertise and enjoy a beautiful space that is shaped by and caters to their specific interests.
 Rather than living in the past, our members are creating more wonderful memories for themselves and actively planning for their future.

 Senior citizens can offer their community a wealth of life-learned knowledge, practical skills, creative insight and hours of enthusiastic volunteerism.
 Hammond Street Senior Center is proud to serve as a gathering place and spring board for our area’s seniors and their future endeavors.

 John and Elaine Couri continue to provide nurturing guidance and active assistance as the organization they have grown from idea to local icon continues to mature toward financial self-sufficiency.